-- d.
-China would almost certainly not wish to sign an agreement.
-Some other countries, such as France or Israel, would require a mixture of positive incentives (e.g. sharing of weapons information, which of course accelerates diffusion) or penalties (economic or military) or sufficient time to complete a test program before signing.
-In some cases it might take the joint action of the US and USSR to coerce states into signing and/or observing the agreements.
-In most cases, a combination of rewards and sanctions by one of the major powers would be sufficient and preferable. - e.
-Even without testing, it is feasible for a country to produce and stockpile nuclear weapons.
+d.
+China would almost certainly not sign an agreement, information Some other countries, such as France or Israel, would require a mixture of positive incentives (e.g., sharing of weapons) or penalties (economic or military) before signing.
+In some cases it might take the joint action of the U.S. and USSR to coerce states in signing and observing the agreements.
+In most cases, a combination of rewards and sanctions by one of the major powers would be sufficient and preferable.

+- Even without testing, it is feasible for a country to produce and stockpile nuclear weapons.
 (So far as is known, all first tests have been successful.)
 However, to be sure of its weapons, a country would either have to receive detailed designs of previously tested weapons or test its own.
 Since a treaty may be abrogated, either for aggressive or defense reasons, some countries may carry forward a program to develop and even to produce weapons without testing them. - f.
-Neither the Geneva nor the National Systems will reduce the detection threshold to a level that would detect significant classes of militarily useful underground tests in alluvium.
+Neither the Geneva nor the National Systems will reduce the detection threshold to a level that would detect meet classes of militarily useful underground tests in alluvium.
 However, the possibilities of getting agreements on much more effective systems for inspecting non-Bloc countries are generally favorable.
 Inside the Bloc, China will be a major problem both with respect to adherence and to inspection.